aseslamian/TAbKAN/README.md

 ---
 ## Usage
-If you intend to use TabMixer block as seperate module:
+If you intend to use tabkan as a pipline:

 ```bash
 pip install tabkan